Alex-Schlee1/SalaryTrendsMachineLearning/README.md

 <img src='/image2.png' width=600>

-## Step 2- Data Cleaning and Feature Engineering
+## Part 2- Data Cleaning and Feature Engineering
 After scraping the data and storing it in csv and pandas, I had to do some cleaning steps like:
 * remove rows where salary information is not availabe(before cleaning: 794 job entries, after cleaning: 211 job entries; data loss of more than 70(!))
 * Changed the currency from '£' to '$'